Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ![iOS Notifications]({{site.baseurl}}/assets/medopad/ios notifications.jpg){:class="img-responsive"}

 Some patients are requested to write journals regularly, which are normally just a sentence or two.
-Hence I added in-line reply for users to quickly finish their journal.
+Hence I added in-line reply for users to quickly submit their journal.

-For modules that require other tracking devices, users can decide if they are ready or snooze it.
+For modules that require external devices, users can snooze the notification.
 If they are ready, they will be taken to the specific screen respectively.
-This is achieved on Android after discussing with engineers on enabling multiple thread operation.
-However, we haven't found a similar solution on iOS.
+This is achieved on Android with multiple thread operation enabled.
+However, we haven't found a perfect solution on iOS yet.

 ![Android Notifications]({{site.baseurl}}/assets/medopad/android notifications.jpg){:class="img-responsive"}